Steps to Joining

 Please take a moment to fill out this membership questionnaire.

 This is a mixed property with four rental apartments and four in the process of being converted to condominiums.
-The conversion will be complete by the spring of 2018.
+The conversion will be complete by the summer of 2018, with two 1-bedrooms available at that time — one for purchase and one for rent — and one 2-bedroom available soon after.

 See the Available Homes page for floorplans and a few pictures.